antic-ml/LEDSnapper/README.md

 which you can use to monitor signals.
 I call it **LEDSnapper**, because it snaps into your breadboard.

+Don't buy it, **build it!** is my motto.
+It is cheap to make: you can make 10 of them for around $1.50 per board.
+Less, if you shop around.

 ![Breadboard](images/breadboard-shot.JPG)

 Photo of the board being used to test Arduino pin output.
-As you can see, the board is small.
-It measures only 5 cm x 2.5 cm.
+The board is small.
+It measures only 5 cm x 2.5 cm and has header pins that plug into your breadboard.

 ![Front of board](images/front-lsb.JPG)